ITI/memorizer/Documentation/memorizer/reference.rst

 ``log_live_enabled``
   - `WRITE` - Writing any boolean value affects the reporting of live kernel objects.
 If `true`, all tracked kernel objects are reported.
-If `false`, only free'd objects are reported.
+If `false`, only freed objects are reported.
 This does not affect the tracking itself, only the reporting.
   - `READ` - The current status is returned.